vivianintech/vivianintech/README.md

 # ![shiblob-photo](https://user-images.githubusercontent.com/36681929/124338565-fccca680-dbeb-11eb-88aa-852dc1ada0ab.png) Hello World!
 My name is Vivian.
 I am a Software Engineer living in Brisbane, Australia<br />
-I follow the philosophy of a <strong>life-long learner</strong> as I want to be <strong>a better version of myself everyday</strong><br />
+I follow the philosophy of a <strong>life-long learner</strong> as I want to be a better version of myself everyday<br />

 #

 ### :cherry_blossom: Something About Me :cherry_blossom: <br />
-:desktop_computer: I wrote my first line of code in 2019 and fell in love with coding since then<br />
+:desktop_computer: I wrote my first line of code in 2019 and quickly found this my greatest passion<br />
 :white_check_mark: I am a full-stack developer.
 However I do have preference of back-end over front-end :stuck_out_tongue:<br />
 :smile_cat: I am cat mom.
 My cat's name is Noodle and he is a Ragdoll<br />
 :four_leaf_clover: I am a succulent farmer<br />